bjornmeansbear/lectureScripts/WhatIsSGD.md

 ## How do we define beauty?

 In _The Architecture of Happiness_, Alain de Botton writes: “To call a work of architecture or design beautiful is to recognize it as a rendition of values critical to our flourishing.
-A transubstantiation of our individual ideals in a material medium.”‡7 This would then seem that however our ideals (that all humans and life should flourish, remember) can be materialized into graphic design will yield “beautiful” graphic design.
+A transubstantiation of our individual ideals in a material medium.”‡8 So, however our ideals can be materialized into graphic design will yield “beautiful” graphic design.

-This then implies that Sustainable designers must see the non-sustainable as the less than beautiful.
-Edwin Datschefksi calls this “the hidden ugliness of traditional products.”‡8 Basically, the non-sustainable is (& can only be) ugly.
+All styles being equal, sustainable designers must see the non-sustainable as the less than beautiful.
+Edwin Datschefksi calls this “the hidden ugliness of traditional products.”‡9 Basically, if your design doesn't account for the welfare of all life, regardless of whatever external aesthetics wrap it, your design is ugly.

-Beauty will align with your values.
 A design is both sustainable AND beautiful when its form declares that humans and all other life should flourish.
-Is there a style, aesthetic, or form says this?
+Is there a style, aesthetic, or form says this the most clearly?

 > ### Aside 5
 >